 Clients would be able to call a Sutton at the mountain or even at the beach with an app if it’s not there.
 Most types of snowboards could be offered (the drawing showed only one type), including boards for novices or experts.
 Manufacturers could even use this system to showcase their new board and allow surfers to try them out like a demo.

 What It’s Used For

 The Sutton would help save everyone’s time and money by offering a service to remote places like hidden local beaches for example.
 It would be easier to see them and they could be operated by new entrepreneurs who don’t necessarily have the required capital to rent a shop, stock it with new gear, and support employees.

-I would like to thank Martin Rico, who created the images of the Sutton concept.
+The Sutton concept was imagined in November 2016 by Charles Bombardier, and the images were created by Martin Rico.
 Martin lives near Buenos Aires in Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.
 Martin also designed the Seataci Yacht concept and the Mercuri personal electric aircraft.